putnamalbert/BACnet-Segmentation/README.md

 Note this is a public website.
 Please do not place proprietary information.

+All trademarks are property of the holders.
+Endorsement by ASHRAE or any other standards organization is not implied.
+Endorsement by Siemens or Cimetrics is not implied.

 * BACnet Network Segmentation   :      Physically separate Ethernet.
 Connecting BACnet/IP, BACnet/SC, MSTP